 USB device isolation in multi-user environment.
 With USB Network Gate you’ll be able to assign your 3D printer to a specific user while working in a multi-user environment of terminal servers.

-How to share 3D printer and print remotely over the network
+How to share 3D printer over the network

 A 3D printer is an additive manufacturing machine used for creating three-dimensional solid objects from digital designs.
 Unlike a traditional printer that draws information on a sheet of paper, a 3D printer lets you turn digital models into three-dimensional physical objects.
 The technology allows creating complex (functional) shapes by adding material layer by layer.

 A standard 3D printer is a programmable plastic filament system that can be started with one push of a button.
 With a 3D printer you’ll be able to create many pretty incredible things like ceramic cups, plastic toys, metal machine parts, stoneware vases, etc. form a wide range of materials including thermoplastics, silicones, composites, filled materials, and more.

 Up to now, 3D printing has been most commonly used in prototype production.
 But the modern tendency shows that 3D printers will increasingly create critical parts and finished products for the automotive, electronics, toy, food and many other industries.